The teacher librarian must actively market the school library media program.

 Visiting speakers inspire kids to read and learn about different professions.

-Everything You Need to Know to Set Up an Author Visit in Your School (PDF document).
-Event kit from Random House
+Everything You Need to Know to Set Up an Author Visit in Your School.
+Event Kit from Random House

 Want to become indispensable?
 Don’t be afraid to strut your stuff.